lacns/lacns.github.io/README.md

-# Testing place for website Language and Computation in Neural Systems
+# Website Language and Computation in Neural Systems